Architecture Perspective

 Image: architecture-metrics

 This table is the same as you can also find in the Metrics perspective.
-When you drill into it, you can navigate the various components and descend into sub-components till you reach a mapped code file.
-Along the way, the metrics in the table are always aggregated to the (sub-) component in which you are currently located.
-Hence, you can inspect, for example how large a component is in terms on lines of code, if a specific component is missing documentation or whether the test coverage varies greatly between different components.
+When you drill into it, you can navigate the various components and descend into subcomponents till you reach a mapped code file.
+Along the way, the metrics in the table are always aggregated to the (sub)component in which you are currently located.
+Hence, you can inspect, for example how large a component is in terms of lines of code, if a specific component is missing documentation or whether the test coverage varies greatly between different components.

 Architectures as Paths